FloatEffect/UnitySceneRecorder/README.md

 # UnitySceneRecorder
-Drag&amp;Drop Unity-Asset to Record and Replay entire Scenes
+Drag&amp;Drop Unity-Asset to Record and Replay entire Scenes in the Unity Editor

-UnitySceneRecorder is a tool designed to record and replay entire scenes in Unity with a focus on simple integration and generalizability for maximum compatibility, while being fully customizable.
+UnitySceneRecorder is a tool designed to record and replay entire scenes in the Unity Editor with a focus on simple integration and generalizability for maximum compatibility, while being fully customizable.
 Without installation simply drag and drop the [SceneRecorderMainConfig](SceneRecorderMainConfig.prefab) into your personal Unity project and for further customization, attach extensions to GameObjects for GameObject specific features.
 As a special feature over Unity's integrated [GameObjectRecorder](https://docs.unity3d.com/2020.1/Documentation/ScriptReference/Animations.GameObjectRecorder.html) beside recording multiple GameObjects at once, UnitySceneRecorder can replay the recording as a separate model, while even displaying GameObjects which were created or destroyed during the recording.
+Please note that this tool relies on the UnityEditor.Animations namespace, which means it can only be used within the Unity Editor and may not support building stand-alone executables.

 ## How to use